alaqsa-akbar/alaqsa-akbar/README.md

 ### Hello 👋
 - 👦🏻 My name is Alaqsa Akbar

-- 📚 I am currently a Sophmore Computer Engineering student at King Fahd University of Petrleom and Minerals (KFUPM) at Dhahran, Saudi Arabia
+- 📚 I am currently a Junior Computer Engineering student at King Fahd University of Petrleom and Minerals (KFUPM) at Dhahran, Saudi Arabia

 - 🤖 My passion lies in the field of Artificial Intelligence and Machine Learaning